Mini dental implants are an innovation in the dental world. They are becoming more and more popular with each day. Are they right for you?

 How much bone is needed for mini implants?

-Mini dental implants can be installed when there is less than 1 mm of the available bone.
+Minis can be installed when there is less than 1 mm of the available bone around the implant area.
 It is common that upper arches have less, which means you might need augmentation procedures, although this is rare in the case of mini dental implants.